 Enhancing International Mobility

 Passports of countries with popular economic citizenship programs allow visa-free access to the overwhelming majority of jurisdictions across the globe.
-For Asian and African HNW individuals, the possibility of visa-free travel to the EU and the UK is very alluring, as obtaining a visa is always time-consuming and full of hassles.
+The possibility of visa-free travel has been always alluring for Asian and African high-net-worth individuals, as obtaining visas is always time-consuming and full of hassles.

 Persons with a second passport can opt to easily leave their home countries in a turbulent time.
 Civil unrest, political, economic, or social turmoil have always been used to fuel the demand for alternative residency and citizenship programs.
 For many, it is crucial to have a backup plan, and a second passport can be a sort of insurance policy against offensive new regulations or political instability.